Information is visual, auditory, and kinesthetic content. Information is data which we access via multiple media. Information is

-- the message that the rhetor aims to communicate
+- the message that a rhetor aims to communicate

 - the message the rhetor conveys even if unconsciously, unintentionally, subliminally

 - the message the audience infers from reading or listening.